 Please put up appropriate signage by the camera traps according to local legislation.
 The signage may depend on whether you are on private property or a public place.

 Good things to keep in mind:

 Before going in the field, follow the steps in the Getting Started Manual.

-Attach the five audio recorders to the same trees as the five camera traps, but higher up.
-Four recorders should be at the four corners of your one-hectare plot, and one in the middle of the plot.
+Attach the three audio recorders to the same trees as the three camera traps, but higher up.
+Two recorders should be at either end of your 140 m transect, and one in the middle.
 An accuracy of about 10 meters is fine.
 If there are no trees, please put up sturdy posts where they can be mounted at about 1 or 2 meter height.